Skip to main content

 Example:

-kameleoonLegalConsent: {"value": {"AB_TESTING": true, "PERSONALIZATION": true},"expirationDate":1545297630228}
+kameleoonLegalConsent: \{"value": \{"AB_TESTING": true, "PERSONALIZATION": true},"expirationDate":1545297630228}

-Data stored for all visitors of your website
+Data stored for all visitors

 note

-All data is always saved in a first-party way (ie, the data is associated with your own domain).
-Kameleoon never stores third-party data (associated with Kameleoon's domains) for your visitors.
+All data is always stored in a first-party way (i.e., associated with your domain).

 Data stored in the Local Storage